Why Some Moms Don’t Have Life Insurance (and Why They Should Reconsider)

 - Pay for college

 - Ensure an on-time retirement for your spouse

-If you have the right amount of coverage, your life insurance policy can help ensure your family is well taken care of even after you’re gone.
+If you have the right amount of life insurance coverage, it can help ensure your family is well taken care of even after you’re gone.

 When should I get life insurance?

 Securing a life insurance coverage as soon as possible is ideal.
 As you get older, the cost typically goes up, but it’s never too late to make sure you’re covered.
 Taking care of your family is well worth it.